triet4p/itapia/README-en.md

 ```

 ### 3. Initialize Database Tables
 Use DBeaver or the command line to connect to the database and execute the SQL commands in `db/ddl.sql` to create the necessary tables in PostgreSQL.
-You will also need to "seed" data for static tables like `exchanges` and `sectors`.
+You will also need to "seed" data for static tables like `exchanges` and `sectors` using the scripts provided in `db/seeds/`.

 ### 4. Run Batch Data Collection Scripts
 These scripts will automatically fetch the list of tickers from the database to process.